haydencarlson/site-scraper-js/README.md

   </a>
 </p>

 > A NodeJS program created to scrape URLs from dynamically rendered web apps without the need of spawning headless browsers.
+It uses much less resources then headless browser alternatives and im currently using this to generate sitemaps for a production web app.

 ## Install